A group of students seated around small tables, writing on notebooks.

 Course Summary

-Gain a deep understanding of the human mind.
-Explore the complexities of human thought, emotions, and behavior.
+This course allows you to gain a deep understanding of the human mind, and explore the complexities of human thought, emotions, and behaviour.
 Our Psychology component provides a solid foundation in mental health, social psychology, and cognitive processes.
 This degree is accredited by the British Psychological Society (BPS), and our course ensures you can achieve the Graduate Basis for Chartership of this professional body.

-Join us at the University of Chester and embark on a journey that will equip you with the knowledge and skills to make a meaningful impact on the world.
+Join us at the University of Chester and embark on a journey that will equip you with a unique and sought-after range of knowledge and skills to make a meaningful impact on the world.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.